Skip to main content

 The URISE Program

 • URISE is a paid internship at BYU where undergraduate students can participate in research during the summer months, typically June-August.
 The minimum duration of an internship is 10 weeks but may be longer depending upon funding and student availability.
 It is expected that students work on-campus at BYU during the internship.
-The students will receive mentorship during internship from graduate students and professors.
+The students will receive mentorship during the internship from graduate students and professors.
 It is a great opportunity to gain valuable skills and abilities for employment in industry or for future research in graduate school.

 • Sustainable engineering involves the exploration of novel process, techniques, and technologies for producing energy and materials with reduced waste, decreased pollution, and increased efficiency while maintaining or increasing the security of critical resources for our economy and health.